 SHARE YOUR OUTCOMES

 All results are updated in real-time so you can see them during or at the end of your process.
-Easily generate reports which can be shared by inviting people to the map, downloaded as a PDF, CSV or Excel file.
+Easily generate reports which can be shared by inviting people to the map or downloaded as a PDF, CSV, or Excel file.

 Map report – Shows an overall image of the map results screen (non-interactive) and the process flow and step settings used in the activity.